graciadong/website/content/contact.md

 <!-- {{< contact-box >}} -->

-You can physically find me at the Li Ka Shing Knowledge Institute, but it is much easier to reach me via email at gracia.dong@utoronto.ca.
+You can physically find me in the Stewart Building (149 College St, Toronto), but it is much easier to reach me via email at gracia.dong@utoronto.ca.

 For reference requests:
 * If you are a University of Toronto student, please email me and fill out this [form](https://forms.office.com/r/EfCp9PrDiU).
 You will need to log in to access the form.